benmvp/slides/2023/connecttech/divops.md

 - Well the industry needed a way to manage all of this JavaScript and CSS
 - We needed to store and retrieve it somewhere (npm & later yarn)
-- We needed to bundle & minify it (Webpack & Prettier)
+- We needed to bundle & minify it (Webpack)
 - We needed to verify it (ESLint & Jest)
 - As we transitioned from ES5 to ES6...
   - We wanted to use new functionality earlier (Babel)